uscensusbureau/data-futures/_pages/home.md

 </section>
 <section class="page-section">
 	<p class="left-border">
 		<strong>Did you know?</strong> The Data Futures concept originated in the Structured for Success Transformation Track to target investments in internal, data-centric innovation projects.
-If you are not a federal employee in the Economic Programs Directorate, you can learn how to submit your ideas for exploration by a Transformation Track Team <a href="https://uscensus.sharepoint.com/sites/Transformation" target="_blank">here</a>.
+If you are not a federal employee in the Economic Programs Directorate, you can learn how to submit your ideas for exploration by a Transformation Track Team <a href="https://uscensus.sharepoint.com/sites/Transformation" target="_blank">🔒 here</a>.
 	</p>
 </section>
 <section class="page-section pilot-details">